duncpro/Jackal/README.md

 which encapsulates the return value of the callback function.

 ## Gotchas
-- Unlike in JDBC, indexes for statement parameters start at `0` not `1`.
 - This library has a transitive dependency on the AWS Java SDK v2.

 ## Motivations